salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 This distortion sanitizes and prevents text from replacing the DOM within shared elements: HEAD and BODY.

-<a name="rangedocscreatecontextualfragment-valuemd"></a>

-## value: Range.prototype.createContextualFragment [Main]

-### Summary

-The Range.createContextualFragment() method returns a DocumentFragment by invoking the HTML fragment parsing algorithm or the XML fragment parsing algorithm with the start of the range as the context node.
-This range of HTML elements can be added to the DOM tree.

-In Locker, we share the HEAD and BODY.
-Even though it doesn't corrupt the existing elements inside or outside the element, if a malicious user can insert specified text as HTML into the DOM tree outside of the shared elements, it gives them the ability to pollute the DOM.
-We need to sanitize any elements added to this shared DOM.

-### Distorted Behavior

-This distortion sanitizes HTML string that is used to create the DocumentFragment.

 <a name="navigatordocsserviceworker-gettermd"></a>

 ## get: Navigator.prototype.serviceWorker